 The brief’s key findings are:

-- More than a third of those with long-term care insurance at age 65 will let their policies lapse at some point, forfeiting all benefits.
+- More than one quarter of those who buy long-term care insurance at age 65 will let their policies lapse at some point, forfeiting all benefits.

 - Lapses could be due to the burden of insurance premiums, a strategic calculation that care use is less likely, or poor decisions due to declining cognitive ability.